Image 1 of 5

 The ability to cover un-even ground off the path, including some short sections with uphill and downhill slopes (this will all be at an easy pace).

-It’s also the perfect course to attend if you want to refresh past knowledge, to keep your skills sharp, or simply try something a bit different for a day out.
+It’s also the perfect course to attend if you want to refresh past knowledge and to keep your skills sharp.

 Price: £60 Per Person